Weather and Climate

 It is generally best to avoid going to Mozambique during January and February as this is the cyclone season so torrential rain is generally the order of every day.

 April and May will generally have sunny days and less humidity as the rain also lessens during these months.

 If you want to swim with whale sharks, then the best time to do this is from October to January.

 The Maputo area in Southern Mozambique has warm and wet summers with the highest rainfall in January and February, although it should be noted that these months are still far drier than the wettest months further north along the Kenyan coast, Zanzibar, Mauritius or Seychelles.

 The winter months run from May to September and are a few degrees cooler than the summer.
 The rain becomes far less frequent, making this a favourite time for many visitors.

 Vilancoulos and The Bazaruto Archipelago

 Vilanculos and Bazaruto have a similar weather pattern to Maputo although the summer rains start in December rather than January.
-The weather patterns here are very similar to those that we see in South Africa's Kruger Park, and combining these two destinations is very popular, especially for people visiting in the cooler, drier winter months from April to October.
+The weather patterns here are very similar to those that we see in South Africa's Kruger Park, so combining these two destinations is very popular, especially for people visiting in the cooler, drier winter months from April to October.

-For people doing their safari in the Southern Kruger Park or one of the nearby reserves such as the Sabi Sands, there are 6 flights a week from Nelspruit Kruger Mpumalanga Airport to Vilanculos.
+For people doing their safari in the Southern Kruger Park or one of the nearby reserves such as the Sabi Sands, there are several flights a week from Nelspruit Kruger Mpumalanga Airport to Vilanculos.